 24. Have a Comprehensive SEO Strategy

 SEO, or search engine optimization, is a strategy for getting your website discovered when someone searches for specific terms.
 If you want to drive traffic to your single property website, it will largely be through paid ads and SEO.
 Blogs, along with other content on your site, can be helpful to getting your site noticed by potential clients as they search on Google or other search engines.

 If you are new to SEO and want to learn more, here is our guide to SEO basics.

 Create a brief monthly newsletter that offers useful information to your readers.
 Things like zoning challenges, zoning changes, or new developments in the area are always of interest.
 Be sure that you give some space in every newsletter to showcase your “property of the month” and talk about it in great detail.

 Creating an email newsletter doesn’t have to be complicated or time-consuming.
 We offer the top 25 email newsletter templates to give your newsletters a professional and polished quality that represents your company well.

 The Bottom Line

-Marketing commercial real estate should be a multifaceted approach that uses digital and traditional marketing tools, but also benefits greatly from relationships.
+Marketing commercial real estate should be a multifaceted approach that uses digital and traditional marketing as part of their real estate marketing plan, but also benefits greatly from relationships.
 Knowing your product, how to network, and then how to leverage the tools at your disposal will give you endless commercial real estate marketing ideas to use with your next big property.